Stephenlungo/insurance-claims/README.md

-# 🛡️ Insurance Claim Processing System
+# 🛡️ Insurance Claims System

 This is a web-based prototype system for processing insurance claims.
 It includes both a React frontend and a Node.js + Express backend powered by PostgreSQL.
 The system also integrates an AI-based claim description validator using HuggingFace models.